 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does an immigration consultant bond cost in Utah?

 Those wishing to become immigration consultants in Utah must file a surety bond in the amount of $50,000 with the Utah Division of Consumer Protection.
 These one-year bonds vary in price because they are based on the applicant’s credit.
-If an applicant has good financial credentials they can pay as low as $500 for these bonds.
+Applicants with strong financial credentials can pay as little as $500 for these bonds.

 If you’re ready to become bonded, call SuretyBonds.com at 1 (800) 308-4358, or click here, to fill out a simple online bond request form.
 We can provide your free bond quote within 1 business day of submitting your bond application!